Rohan1192/UMBC-DATA606-CAPSTONE/Report.md

 ## 📌 Project Overview

-Air pollution is one of the most critical environmental and public health challenges worldwide.
-Pollutants such as **PM2.5, PM10, NO₂, and O₃** significantly impact air quality and are associated with respiratory diseases, cardiovascular problems, and environmental degradation.
+Air pollution is one of the major environmental challenges affecting both public health and environmental sustainability.
+Pollutants such as **PM2.5, PM10, NO₂, and O₃** significantly affect air quality and are associated with respiratory diseases and environmental degradation.

 This project develops a machine learning framework for predicting pollutant concentrations across European cities using historical air quality and meteorological data.
-A **multi-output regression approach** is used to predict multiple pollutants simultaneously.
+Multiple machine learning algorithms are implemented and compared under a **multi-output regression framework**.

-The project includes:
+The project workflow includes:

-- Data preprocessing
+✔ Data preprocessing
-- Feature engineering
+✔ Feature engineering
-- Exploratory Data Analysis (EDA)
+✔ Exploratory Data Analysis (EDA)
-- Machine Learning modeling
+✔ Machine learning modeling
-- Model evaluation
+✔ Performance evaluation
-- Air quality forecasting
+✔ Interactive prediction application

 ---

 ## 🎯 Objectives

-The primary objectives of this project are:

-✔ Predict PM2.5, PM10, NO₂, and O₃ levels simultaneously
+- Predict **PM2.5, PM10, NO₂, and O₃** simultaneously

-✔ Identify important weather factors affecting pollution
+- Identify important weather factors affecting pollution

-✔ Analyze seasonal and city-wise pollution trends
+- Analyze seasonal pollution patterns

-✔ Compare multiple machine learning models
+- Compare machine learning algorithms

-✔ Build an air quality forecasting framework
+- Develop an air quality forecasting framework

 ---

 ## 🔍 Research Questions

-This project aims to answer the following questions:

-1. Can pollutant levels be accurately predicted using historical weather and air quality data?
+1. Can pollutant concentrations be accurately predicted using weather and historical pollution data?

-2. Which environmental variables most influence pollution levels?
+2. Which environmental variables significantly influence pollution levels?

-3. How does air pollution vary across cities?
+3. How does pollution vary across different cities?

-4. Do seasonal changes significantly impact pollutant concentrations?
+4. Do seasonal patterns affect pollutant concentrations?

 ---